 A Fellow of Chartered Accountants Ireland, David was a Partner at PWC, responsible for the Corporate Finance and Strategy of the organisation.
 Holding this position for over 20 years, and acting as Chief Operating Officer for a further two years, David took early retirement in 2015, to achieve his own goals of making a positive contribution to society on a personal level.
 After being retired for just one day, David was approached to support Hospice during the construction of the new Adult Hospice and to help identify the next steps for the organisation.
-He now holds the roles of Honorary Treasurer and Chair of the Trading Company owned by NIH and from October 2019 has been the elected Chair of the charity.
+During his tenure he has held the offices of treasurer, Chair of the Trading Company owned by NIH and from October 2019 has been the elected Chair of the charity.

 Dr Gerry Millar was appointed the first Macmillan GP facilitator in Cancer and Palliative Care in NI.
 Gerry is a former Northern Ireland GP of the Year and in 2013 was awarded an MBE for his efforts in community Palliative Care and early cancer diagnosis.
 Gerry currently works as Macmillan GP Advisor NI.
 Gerry sees his Hospice volunteer role as supporting all our wonderful staff in delivering expert, holistic and compassionate care to the highest standard to those with life limiting illnesses especially children and all their carers.
 He is a mummy researcher and amateur Egyptologist and photographer.
 Great wife, great kids, and a Great Dane, who drools too much to be a therapy dog!